-Battle-tested architecture patterns for building scalable, resilient, and secure systems
+Battle-tested patterns for building scalable, resilient, and maintainable systems

 When your competitive advantage is in your data, the platform that collects, transforms, stores, and surfaces that data is the most important thing you'll build.